Privacy Amplification Via Bernoulli Sampling: Related Work

 \section{Related Work}

-The area of differential privacy amplification is relatively new.
 The literature on privacy amplification can be organized by the type of post-processing mechanism under consideration.
 First, amplification by iteration~\cite{Feldman:2018} or diffusion~\cite{Balle:2019} occurs through repeated applications of Markov operators to the output of a private algorithm.
 While Bernoulli post-processing is a Markov process, the fact that we focus on this specific problem allows us to obtain a tighter result.
 Second, amplification by subsampling~\cite{Chaudhuri:2006, Smith:2008, Li:2011, Beimel:2014, Beimel:2014-2, Bun:2015, Balle:2018, Wang:2019, Wang:2019poisson, Mironov:2019} occurs when a sample from the dataset is input to the private algorithm, rather than the whole dataset itself.
 Clearly, this problem setup is different from ours.
 Third, privacy amplification by shuffling~\cite{Erlingsson:2018,Cheu:2018,Balle:2019-shuffle} occurs when differential privacy guarantees are strengthened under a different privacy model, the shuffle model.
 We do not consider the shuffle model here, but it would be an interesting area of future research.

 As Bernoulli post-processing is related to posterior sampling, the Bayesian machine learning literature has considered problems related to ours.
 Specifically, there are results about the differential privacy guarantees of posterior sampling under different classes of prior-posterior distribution families~\cite{rubinstein:2014, Wang:2015, Geumlek:2016, Geumlek:2017}.
-Our method takes these results one step further by considering the amplification in when samples from the private posterior, rather the private posterior itself, are released.
+Our method takes these results one step further by considering the amplification when samples from the private posterior, rather the private posterior itself, are released.

 Our work is also related to the literature on strong data processing inequalities in the information theory community~\cite{Raginsky:2014}.
 However, the difference is that those results apply to $f$-divergences and general processes while we focus on R\'enyi divergences and the Bernoulli post-processing mechanism.